arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/wifi-examples/wifi-examples.md

  connect to any network, so no encryption scheme is specified.

  Circuit:
- * Board with NINA module (Arduino MKR WiFi 1010, MKR VIDOR 4000 and Uno WiFi Rev.2)
+ * Arduino UNO R4 WiFi

  created 13 July 2010
  by dlf (Metodo2 srl)